 Every morning, the cylinder functions should be tested to make sure no fluid is leaking and that the cylinders are extending and retracting correctly.
 Be sure that the cylinders are not touching any other parts of the truck or system.
 The oil needs to be kept clean.
 If any type of metal particles enter the system, all the oil will need to be drained and the system will need flushed.
 All filters and screens will need either replaced or cleaned thoroughly.
 New oil will need to be used for the whole system.
 The hydraulic system needs to be maintained by the entire crew of employees, from top management on to the drivers.

 By caring for the hydraulic system and maintaining the hydraulic fluid temperatures, you can double the life of the entire system, as well as the oil.
 Not only is this beneficial to a company’s bottom line, but it also benefits the environment.

 Are You Looking For A Used Garbage Truck?

 If you are in the market for a used garbage truck, you want a vehicle that will last for years.
-Our reconditioning is DOT certified and our trucks are priced to sell.
-Contact us today for a truck that comes equipped with our Route Ready Confidence warranty.
+Our reconditioned garbage trucks are DOT certified and our trucks are priced to sell.
+Contact us today for a used garbage truck quote that comes equipped with our Route Ready Confidence warranty.